The Rainbow Body Phenomenon in Tibetan Buddhism

 Photograph of Lama Achuk

-Namkhai Norbu Rinpoche, a meditation master from eastern Tibet, was one of the first Tibetan lamas to openly teach Dzogchen in the West.
-He tells the story of his uncle, Ogyen Tendzin, who achieved Rainbow Body at death.
+Namkhai Norbu Rinpoche, a meditation master from eastern Tibet, was among the first Tibetan lamas to openly teach Dzogchen in the West.
+He tells the story of his uncle, Ogyen Tendzin, who achieved the rainbow body at death.

 What Is Light Body Activation and How to Activate Your Spirit Guide?